agileware/civicrm-end-user-guide/docs/the-user-interface/searching.md

 In CiviCRM Advanced Searches and in CiviCRM reports the number of rows displayed on the screen has by default been 50 previously.
 As of CiviCRM version 5.39 System Administrators can under **Administer** > **Customize Data and Screens** > **Search Preferences** change the number of rows to be outputted on the screen.
-You should not set a too high a number as higher the number the slower the screen will be to load.
+You should not set too high a number as the higher the number, the slower the screen will be to load.

 ## Search Kit